barty-s/client_list_app/README.md

 - I would like to allow for clients with no previous running experience to be added to the client list and develop the automated calculations to accomodate this feature.
 - I would to create input and automated calculations options for other sports such as cycling, swimming, weight-lifting etc depending on the trainer's area of expertise and their clients' needs.
+- I would like to improve the pb and goal time inputs to include ss to make their pace times more accurate

 ## Technologies